JULAPALULA/OneBlockPlugin/README.md

     }
     ```

+First time opening the server with the plugin will create a free lot called "all.lot.json", with all items and blocks allowed of Minecraft version 1.21.1.
-Material names can be found here: [Bukkit Material Documentation](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html).
+If you want to create a new lot with specific materials, names can be found here: [Bukkit Material Documentation](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html).

+Also for better experience, is recommended to use [Sky Void World Gen](https://modrinth.com/datapack/skyblock-void-worldgen/version/2.0.2) to make the survival experience even harder!

 ---